ScriptRaccoon/portfolio-website/src/data/posts/google-apps-script-setup.md

 const sheet = SpreadsheetApp.getActiveSpreadsheet();
 ```

 When writing `sheet.` you will get a very convenient list of all the available methods on the sheet.
 Notice that this is also true for Google's editor in the browser, and it is even better there since JSDocs provide comprehensive documentation.
 In my experience, these JSDocs often make it unnecessary to consult the documentation pages by Google.
 Unfortunately, they are not present in our local editor.
-This is the only drawback of this whole approach.

 ## Triggers